-CHANDELIERS: Chandeliers usually hang from a mounting plate in the ceiling, and usually have multiple bulbs in them.
-Chandeliers come in several sizes and shapes and are a quick way to make a big impact in a room.
+Chandeliers usually hang from a mounting plate in the ceiling, and usually have multiple bulbs.
+They come in several sizes and shapes and are a quick way to make a big impact in a room.
 Many people probably automatically think of chandeliers as being large, fancy and super sparkly, but there are also modern style chandeliers that utilize straight lines and more stick-like arms.

-RECESSED LIGHTING: Often used in newer construction, but easy to install in most spaces, recessed lighting is great for adding general light to a room without losing any ceiling height since the cans sit into the ceiling drywall.
-You can get standard bulbs that flood light within a room, or purchase directional can lights to act as more spotlight/track lighting.
+Often used in newer construction, but easy to install in most spaces, recessed lighting is great for adding general light to a room without losing any ceiling height since the cans sit into the ceiling drywall.
+You can get standard bulbs that flood light within a room.
+Alternatively, directional can lights act as more spotlight/track lighting.
 While we love recessed lighting, we think adding other types of lighting to a set of recessed cans will help give a room some depth and warmth, while also allowing for lighting options for different times of the day or activities.

-SMART LIGHTING: What’s great about smart lighting is that it can save you tons of energy and there’s several ways to install it in your home.
+Smart lighting can save you tons of energy and there are several ways to install it in your home.
 You can buy smart bulbs that you can turn on or off via apps like Nest or Kasa, or you can install smart switches in your home and turn any light fixture into a smart one (smart bulb or not!).
-Motion activated lighting is a great option for things like closets and pantries, where we forget more often to turn things off when we leave.
+Motion activated lighting is a great option for closets and pantries, where we often forget to turn things off.
 We have a feeling eventually all lights will be smart!

 LIGHT BULBS – COLOR & TYPE

-If you’ve been confused while purchasing bulbs by words like Kelvin, Watts, and Lumens, we understand – there’s a lot of lighting lingo that can get confusing.
-The basic things you want to keep in mind are that LEDs are currently the most efficient light bulb style available and last the longest, since they require very little watts to work.
+If you’ve been confused while purchasing bulbs by words like Kelvin, Watts, and Lumens, we understand.
+There’s a lot of lighting lingo that can get confusing.
+The basic things you want to keep in mind are that LEDs are currently the most efficient light bulb style available and last the longest.
+They require very little wattage to work.

-WATTS refers to how much power a lightbulb needs to be on, and the higher that number is, the more energy you’re using when you flip on your switch.
-LEDs usually will be labeled as “equivalent to 75 watts” or something similar, which means if your lamp normally took a 75 watt incandescent bulb, you can swap it with that LED that maybe only uses 7 watts!
+WATTS refers to how much power a lightbulb needs to be on.
+The higher that number is, the more energy you’re using when you flip on your switch.
+LEDs usually will be labeled as “equivalent to 75 watts” or something similar.
+If your lamp normally took a 75 watt incandescent bulb, you can swap it with that LED that maybe only uses 7 watts!

 LUMENS refers to how bright the bulb gets when fully on.
-Since the switch to LED bulbs is becoming more affordable, Lumens is what you’ll start paying attention to rather than watts.
+Since LED bulbs are becoming more affordable, Lumens is what you’ll start paying attention to rather than watts.
 Think of it this way, a higher wattage bulb is using more electricity, meaning it’s probably brighter than a low wattage bulb, right?
 So, if you’re looking at LEDs, a higher number of lumens means that it’s also using more wattage (even though it’s still way less than incandescent) and the bulb will be brighter.
-Keep in mind that LEDs sometimes take a few minutes to fully brighten when they’re turned on – this is normal, it’s not your light switch.
+Keep in mind that LEDs sometimes take a few minutes to fully brighten when they’re turned on.
+This is normal – it’s not your light switch.
 A bulb with something like 800 lumens will be brighter than